rpiraces-plain/security-development-muggles/README.md

 The action will list all available languages by executing a Python script and try to autobuild all the compiled languages, and then it will execute the CodeQL analysis for all the languages that have been built successfully (if any), along the analysis for the rest of the languages.

-We can see the results of this analysis in the "Security" tab of the repository, in the "Code scanning alerts" section.
+We can see the results of this analysis in the "Security" tab of the repository, in the "Code scanning alerts" section (if enabled).

 _**Sources used:** [thedave42/multi-lang-monorepo](https://github.com/thedave42/multi-lang-monorepo)._